vtnsi/resonaate/docs/source/index.md

 The sidebar on the left has more pages organized into targeted sets of information.
 See {ref}`main-index-site` for a description of these sections.

-View the [source code](https://code.vt.edu/space-research/resonaate/resonaate), [issue tracker](https://code.vt.edu/space-research/resonaate/resonaate/-/issues), and [wiki](https://code.vt.edu/space-research/resonaate/resonaate/-/wikis/home), hosted on GitLab.
+View the [source code](https://code.vt.edu/space-research/resonaate/resonaate) and [issue tracker](https://code.vt.edu/space-research/resonaate/resonaate/-/issues) hosted on GitLab.

 ______________________________________________________________________